olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 always write one out to whatever storage medium is in common use at the time and take it along to the hospital.
-This might be the best option for people who don't need to get a lot of imaging done (that is, healthy, not accident-prone, and not involved in risky recreational activites).
+This might be the best option for people who don't need to get a lot of imaging done (that is, healthy, not accident-prone, and not involved in risky recreational activities).

 ### DICOM server